CSC207-UofT/course-project-dragon-squirrel/README.md

 So this is the basic structure/vague idea of the project

-Entity:                 Player.Player, Player.Human, Player.AI, Piece, piece.ModifiedPiece
+Entity:                 Player.Player, Player.Human, Player.AI, Piece, Piece.ModifiedPiece
 Use Case:               Board.Board
 Controller/Presenter:   BoardManager.BoardManager
 Outer most layer:       UI